dustinpfister/blog_posts/_posts/vuejs-lifecycle-destroyed.md

 So this might not be the most compelling example of the vuejs destroyed life cycle hook in action, but the aim here was a basic example of the use of a hook after all and basic examples to tend to be not so compelling.
 The goal here was just to demonstrate the basic idea of the vue destroyed hook after all and that is what this is.

 However a real example might not be that much more advanced then this.
 Say I have a game where there is a main vuejs instance that will spawn additional vuejs instances that are used to generate game money.
-One option for each of these child instances is for the asset to be sold, so then the destroyed instance would be a greate place to add the amount of money that the child instance is worth to a value in the data object of the main instance.
+One option for each of these child instances is for the asset to be sold, so then the destroyed instance would be a great place to add the amount of money that the child instance is worth to a value in the data object of the main instance.

 ## 2 - Conclusion

-I have been neglecting my content on vuejs, so to help get me in gear for changing that I thought I would write a quick post on the destroyed life cycle hook as a way to continue expanding on vuejs.

 So that is it for not on the vuejs destroyed life cycle hook.
 I am trying to gear myself into spending a little more time on expanding my content on vuejs, as well as updating, editing, and expand my content on vuejs including this post also.
 With that said it is only a matter of time until I get around to this post, so hopefully I will expand this more then with a few additional examples of the destroyed life cycle hook as well as link to some additional posts on full examples that make use of this hook.

+I have been neglecting my content on vuejs, so to help get me in gear for changing that I thought I would write this quick post on the destroyed life cycle hook as a way to continue expanding on vuejs.

+So far I can not say I actually use the destroy method and the hooks that will fire when an instance in examples thus far.
+One reason why that might be is that I often create projects where I just simple reuse a fixed set objects over and over again rather than creating and destroying objects as needed.
+This is not just something that I do with vuejs instances, and objects in the data object of vue instances, but with javaScript projects in general actually.
+When it comes to my canvas examples I have an [canvas example on a basic object pool](/2020/07/20/canvas-example-object-pool/) module that I worked out where I am just working with a fixed set of objects.